 You shouldn't spend any less than a week on each island.
 You won't be able to explore everything the island has to offer in any less time.
 Of course, you could spend a week on your favorite island and three days on a different island if you have 10 days.
 Just don't sell yourself short with a plan that forces you off an island that you're not ready to leave.

 Of course, you can kick back on a deck chair at a beachside resort, sip coconut shell cocktails and listen to the ukulele.
 But you can also get a bit adventurous.
 Snorkeling is abundant and often right off the beach.
 Well-defined hiking trails carve their way up to waterfalls.
-You can arrange a tour to kayak, deep sea fish, skydive or deep sea dive. and light plane tours can give you give you a beautiful new perspective, and you can always pamper yourself at a seaside spa.
+You can arrange a tour to kayak, deep-sea fish, skydive or deep-sea dive.
+Helicopter and light plane tours can give you a beautiful new perspective, and you can always pamper yourself at a seaside spa.
 And, if you're up for the challenge, rent a surfboard to experience Hawaii's ancient sport.